darshanmarathe/darshanmarathe/releases/april_2023.md

  ***Components***
-  * Autocomplete (NEW)
+  * Autocomplete (NEW).

 ## ComponentForge
-  * Minification support
+  * Minification support.
-  * BUGFIX :- When Shadowdom is off InnerHTML of control not cleared
+  * BUGFIX :- When Shadowdom is off InnerHTML of control not cleared.

+## XCMD
+  * rmlastcommit (remove last commit command).
+  * Updated the documentation for git.